Alpine Linux on Oracle Cloud

 mv /media/setup/* /media/sda/ mv /lib/setup/* /.modloop/

-After the system has been installed, you can connect to the instance again through SSH, and the console connection can be deleted.
+After the system is rebooted, you can connect to the instance again through SSH, and the console connection can be deleted.